day50-dev/Streamdown/README.md

 **`[style]`**

 Defines the base Hue (H), Saturation (S), and Value (V) from which all other palette colors are derived.
-Due to limitations in TOML, these all must be floats (have a decimal point).
 The defaults are [at the beginning of the source](https://github.com/kristopolous/Streamdown/blob/main/streamdown/sd.py#L33).

 *   `HSV`: [ 0.0 - 1.0, 0.0 - 1.0, 0.0 - 1.0 ]
 *   `Dark`: Multipliers for background elements, code blocks.